Creating To Do Lists In WordPress

 - Delete Tables – Delete any custom database tables that you no longer use.

-Any database operations you perform from this screen cannot be undone.
-If you are sure that you want to proceed with any of the database operations available in this section, then remember to backup your database first.
+Actions that you perform on your database from this screen cannot be undone.
+If you are comfortable to proceed with any of the database operations available in this section, then we recommend backing up your WP database first.

-If you don’t want to back up your files manually, then get professional WordPress help, or use backup plugins.
-You can read about a WordPress backup plugin that can automate your backup process here:
+If you don’t want to back up your site yourself, then consider getting support from a WordPress professional, or use WordPress backup plugins.
+You can read about a great WordPress backup plugin that we recommend using to automate backups here:

 User Permissions